 Centre College Art – Outdoor Art

 Just walking the campus of Centre College, you’ll see beauty everywhere.
 The Old Centre administration building, which dates from 1802 and is listed on the National Register of Historic Places, was the inspiration for the elegant Greek Revival architectural style of other campus buildings.
 And Centre’s modern outdoor sculptures make a vital connection between past and present.
 At McDowell Park, adjacent to campus, you’ll find the beautiful Danville Labyrinth, a place of grace and meditation.
 Then move indoors to enjoy the college’s Jones Visual Arts Center, filled with thriving classrooms and exceptional student artwork, or visit the Norton Center for the Arts for the vibrant works in its exhibition spaces or for world-class performances by local, national and international performers and touring companies.

 1 (859) 238-5200

-The Community Arts Center refurbished Danville’s historic 1909 Federal Building to house its galleries, studios and classrooms, creating a hub for Danville’s rich and vibrant Arts District.
+The Art Center of the Bluegrass refurbished Danville’s historic 1909 Federal Building to house its galleries, studios and classrooms, creating a hub for the region’s rich and vibrant Arts District.